A family lawyer is an attorney who represents clients in legal issues focusing on family law.

 Most family attorneys are experienced in handling domestic violence cases, including ones that pertain to separations, divorce, and child custody.

-Hiring a Family Lawyer
+Hiring a Family Lawyer in SC

 Whether you’re thinking about getting a divorce or need help with child custody, don’t hesitate to get in touch with an experienced family lawyer in your area.

 If you need legal representation in a family law matter in South Carolina, contact us at Harden Law to schedule a consultation at (803) 820-0048.
 Our compassionate and experienced attorneys are here to help!